Jcoopt/ElectionStats/README.md

 * getJSON('//js.cardiffstudents.com/elections/msl_json.php?v=1&e='+election_id+'&t=membershipstats&g=1,2&sort=Turnout&dir=Descending&callback=?'
 * getJSON('//js.cardiffstudents.com/elections/votes.php?v=2&e=' + election_id + '&callback=?'

 Two election_id of "1027" and "1446"were given, with '1446' likely overiding the first.
 There looks like there might be the option of getting data from previous year's elections too.
+The demographics page source code won't be uploaded here in case of copyright issues.
+All of the data used within the project is available publically through the URLs above.
+They should be publically available anyway for election transparency.